 First of all, I want you to know that I'm no longer in the mortgage business myself.
 I now consult small businesses on sales and marketing.
 This website was put up over 6 years ago to market my mortgage business.
 So I do not have the same type of inside information that a loan officer may have.

 However, with that said, I do know my way around in the Hud.gov website and went there for you in search of some information.
 I think I may have found something of interest for you.

 When I was in the mortgage business, I did FHA loans and established repair escrows at the closing.
 So I know this can be done.

 According to the HUD website, the form HUD-92464, Request for Approval of Advance of Escrow Funds is what you need.
-Go here to get it HUD Website and it should open the form for you.
-If it does not just search for the form number at the website and it will show up for you.
+Search for the form number at the website and it will show up for you.

 In short, this form is designed to open up an escrow account for "non critical repairs" and from what I can see, certainly should allow for the buyer and seller to agree along with the lender to get the job done.

 There is some work to getting this together, like estimates, time frames and so forth, but it does allow for the lender to set money aside for these repairs to be done after closing.